maribmz/Proteins-Questions/README.md

-Let'is consider a protein 4hhb and 1mbo.
+Let's consider a protein 4hhb and 1mbo.
 By relying on Chimera, How many chains are present in each protein  ? ( Color them in PDB format ) Identify the secondary strucutres of each protein.
 What are the all nonstandard residues present in each protein and mention them.